What are Cycling Races

 Track cycling races are held on special velodromes with banked curves.
 This discipline requires specialized track bikes without brakes and with fixed gears.

-Important Track Racing Formats:
+Important Track Cycling Formats:

 1. Sprint - Tactical duel over 200 meters